sisams/MPO624-2020/GITHUB_QUICKSTART.md

-# Make your space on GitHub!
+# Create an account on Github, and `Clone` the class repository

 ----------
 1. **Install** the desktop client (app) at https://desktop.github.com/.
 (This won't interfere with the ability to use command-line git.)